rpark23/dao-factory/README.md

 }
 ```

+### Notes:

-\*MINIMUM_DELAY in Timelock.sol set to 0 for testing purposes only
+- MINIMUM_DELAY in Timelock.sol set to 0 for testing purposes only